Nazino tragedy

-The Nazino tragedy (Назинская трагедия) was the mass murder and mass deportation of about 6,700 prisoners to Nazino Island, located on the Ob River in West Siberian Krai, Russian SFSR, Soviet Union (now Tomsk Oblast, Russia), in May 1933.
+The Nazino tragedy (Назинская трагедия) was the mass deportation of around 6,700 prisoners to Nazino Island, located on the Ob River in West Siberian Krai, Russian Soviet Federative Socialist Republic, Soviet Union (now Tomsk Oblast, Russia), in May 1933.
 Sent to construct a "special settlement" and to cultivate the island, the deportees were abandoned with only scant supplies of flour for food, little to no tools, and virtually none of the clothing or shelter necessary to survive the harsh Siberian climate.
 Conditions on Nazino Island deteriorated quickly and resulted in widespread disease, violence, and cannibalism.
-Within thirteen weeks, over 4,000 of the deportees had died or disappeared, and the majority of the survivors were in ill health.
+Within 13 weeks, over 4,000 of the deportees had died or disappeared, and the majority of the survivors were in ill health.
 Those who attempted to leave were killed by armed guards.

 The original report on the incident was made by Vasily A. Velichko, a Soviet propaganda worker, and passed to Joseph Stalin and to other members of the Politburo.
 The report remained classified until the human rights organisation Memorial conducted an investigation in 1988, five decades after the events.
 The tragedy was popularized in 2002, when reports from a September 1933 special commission by the Communist Party were published by Memorial.

 Background

-In February 1933, Genrikh Yagoda, head of the OGPU secret police, and Matvei Berman, head of the GULAG labor camp system, proposed a self-described "grandiose plan" to Joseph Stalin, the General Secretary of the Soviet Union, to resettle up to two million people to Siberia and the Kazakh ASSR in "special settlements".
+In February 1933, Genrikh Yagoda, head of the OGPU (a secret police), and Matvei Berman, head of the GULAG labor camp system, proposed to Joseph Stalin, the General Secretary of the Soviet Union, to resettle up to two million people to Siberia and the Kazakh Autonomous Socialist Soviet Republic in "special settlements".
 The deportees, or "settlers", were to bring over a million hectares (1,000,000 ha) of virgin land in the sparsely populated regions into production and become self-sufficient within two years.
 Yagoda and Berman's plan was based on the experience of deporting two million kulaks and other agricultural workers to the same areas that had occurred in the previous three years as part of the dekulakization policy.
 However, unlike the previous plan, resources available to support the new plan were severely limited by an ongoing famine in the Soviet Union.
 Despite this, the new plan was approved by the Council of People's Commissars on 11 March 1933.
 Shortly after the plan's approval, the number of prospective deportees was reduced to one million.